savita03-hub/ReadmeUNITY/README.md

 -password- S@vita_3

 #### Working with vuforia engine for image targets
-- vuforia doveloper portal
+- Vuforia doveloper portal
-- sign in with this account
+- Sign in with this account
-- user id- savitabudania03@gmail.com
+- User id- savitabudania03@gmail.com
-- password- S@vita_3
+- Password- S@vita_3
-- - all the keys and license managers are present there.
+- All the keys and license managers are present there.
 - ** downloads -> Add Vuforia Engine to a Unity Project or upgrade to the latest version **
-- this will download the package of vuforia engine for unity
+- This will download the package of vuforia engine for unity
-- unity -> assets -> import package -> custom package -> select the downloaded vuforia package.
+- Unity -> assets -> import package -> custom package -> select the downloaded vuforia package.